imyogeshgaur/aapke-notes/README.md

 This application is built for those users who need to maintain notes of the tasks they need to done in a day, this application has a feature by virtue of which, you can classify your note based on priotity (High, Medium or low), so that it is easy for you to prioritise your tasks.

+## Special Feature

+I have used Text-To-Speech api for speaking up the notes for users who are not able to speak.

 ## Folder Structure
 <img src="https://github.com/imyogeshgaur/aapke-notes/blob/master/folder_structure.PNG">